kuzzleio/documentation/src/api/1/query-syntax/index.md

 ## Other protocols

 <div class="alert alert-info">Kuzzle's extensible protocol system allows communication in virtually any format.
-This documentation section describes the format that must be used to pass queries to Kuzzle itself, either directly by users (for instance, our <code>MQTT</code> protocol), or indirectly, translated by the custom protocol layer.</div>
+This documentation section describes the format that must be used to pass queries to Kuzzle itself, either directly by users (for instance, our <a href="https://github.com/kuzzleio/protocol-mqtt">MQTT protocol</a>), or indirectly, translated by the custom protocol layer.</div>

 Queries made to Kuzzle must be encoded using JSON, and have the following format: